 The most recent trends have been for ‘fake vintage’ and HDR (High Dynamic Range), but these are sure to pass as other trends have before them as the ability to replicate them by all the guests en-masse on their Smartphone with the help of Instagram or Hipstamatic increases.

 There seems to be a misconception that a poor photo can masquerade as a passable one using a range of easy applied ‘effects’ and that over exaggeration often conceals a lack of substance.
 Don’t get me wrong, I love using many of these apps on my iPhone but in professional photography I try to steer clear.
 I would of course always edit in a style agreed with the couple, but I would strongly advise also providing a “clean edit” set of pictures as well as the “styled”.

 “Lasting fashions are unquestionably those that have the widest appeal over the longest time.”

 A great photograph will stand the test of time providing a beautiful and timeless memory.
 The best photography stands the test of time.
 You will want your photographs to be enjoyed by your children and probably your grandchildren some day.
 Other than your memories, these photographs are the lasting true record of your day.
 The old adage ‘less is more’ applies as much to photography as it does to so many things in life.

-In a blog post early in 2014, Ultimate Office Solutions predicted the following: that kitchen and dining areas will become a prominent feature of office design, stating that as people congregate around kitchens and eating areas, so employers will improve conditions for workers.
+In a blog post early in 2014, an office furniture company predicted the following: that kitchen and dining areas will become a prominent feature of office design, stating that as people congregate around kitchens and eating areas, so employers will improve conditions for workers.
 Well, insiders at Ignite Leeds have found that a nice shiny new kitchen for your office workers kitted out with all the right office/kitchen furniture might be a nice thing, but beware that it’s kept nice and clean as well!